 We must sell what we do for more money than it costs for us to make and/or deliver our product and/or service!

 Do you know any other guaranteed way of making sure more money stays nice and cosy in a bank account?
 I certainly don’t.
 It’s a simple rule, more than just a theory.
 And it’s been tried and tested over and over, with many SME clients.

 A Product /Service review could save Sam’s hair and his sanity by:

 - Providing clarity on the money made by each product /service / group of products or services

 - Enabling quick action on the products/services not producing profit

 Yes, with our help, Sam’s business could surely find the right direction for him and begin to thrive.
-[Analysis and improvements based on this simple rule has resulted in some amazing improvements for local Perth SME’s.
+Analysis and improvements based on this simple rule has resulted in some amazing improvements for local Perth SME’s.
 A white good trader business improved their Gross Profit % by 6% in a few weeks.
-A service based website business coffee shop improved their GP% by 13%, and a local Subiaco coffee shop improved their GP% by 13% after only one month!
+Whilst, a service based website business coffee shop improved their GP% by 13%, and a local Subiaco coffee shop improved their GP% by 13% after only one month!